zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/functions/selectors.md

 Selector functions must be computed using two separate function calls, one for the value and one for time.

+Rather than return a value they return a struct.

+The arguments are column to operate on and the second is the time column.

 <!-- Selector functions are unique to time series databases.
 Like aggregate functions, selector functions are used to reduce the size of your results set.
 Unlike aggregates, which return a single modified value based on an aggregate condition, selectors can return multiple rows of values.
 For example, selector_min and selector_max can return multiple values if the value is a tie.
 Selectors also allow you to group aggregate values by time. -->